 A personal servitude is a limited real right constituted in favour of the holder in his personal capacity to exercise a right on the property of another person, or to prohibit the property owner from exercising a normal ownership right.

-How this servitude differs from praedial servitudes is that two properties do not have to involved as the holder is entitled to the rights in his personal capacity.
+How this servitude differs from praedial servitudes is that two properties do not have to be involved as the holder is entitled to the rights in his personal capacity.

 Examples of personal servitudes are usufruct, usus and habitatio.